Partisan divide returns in U.S. Congress on coronavirus next steps

 Fresh partisan divisions flared on Sunday on the next steps for the U.S. Congress in dealing with the coronavirus crisis, with the top House of Representatives Republican casting doubt on the need for more economic stimulus legislation while House Speaker Nancy Pelosi signaled she plans to move forward with it.
-President Donald Trump on Friday signed into law a $2.2 trillion aid package - the largest on record - to help cope with the economic downturn inflicted by the coronavirus pandemic after the House and Senate put aside partisan differences to pass the measure nearly unanimously.
+President Donald Trump on Friday signed into law a $2.2 trillion aid package - the largest on record - to address the economic downturn inflicted by the coronavirus pandemic after the Democratic-led House and Republican-led Senate put aside partisan differences to pass it nearly unanimously.

-Pelosi, the top Democrat in Congress, told CNN's "State of the Union" program that the three stimulus packages signed into law were merely a "down payment."
-"We have to do more," Pelosi said, adding that the existing bills do not provide enough as "every single day, the need grows."
+Pelosi, the top Democrat in Congress, told CNN's "State of the Union" program that the three bills already signed into law were merely a "down payment."
+"We have to do more," Pelosi said, adding that the existing bills do not provide enough because "every single day, the need grows."

 The latest rescue package included a $500 billion fund to help hard-hit industries and a comparable amount for direct payments of up to $3,000 apiece to millions of U.S. families.
 It also provided $350 billion for small-business loans, $250 billion for expanded unemployment aid and at least $100 billion for hospitals and related health systems.
 Republican Senator Rick Scott criticized the latest round of stimulus legislation even though he voted for it, saying it will hurt economic recovery because "we've created incentive for somebody to stay home rather than go to work because they make more money being at home."